 Housing loans were historically granted to qualifying individuals in terms of the National Housing Policy.
 These loans currently attract interest at 9,0% per annum, and are repayable over 20 years.
-The interest rate is determined by Council policy.
+The interest rate is determined as per Council policy.